roblevay/T2765/Lab2.md

 ### Step 4: Run the Simulation

-- Set the cycle duration to 30 and test cycles to 4.
-Fill out the other variables to your liking.
+- Set the cycle duration to 30 and test cycles to 2.
+Use only one data file with size 256 MB and Maxsize 512 MB Fill out the other variables to your liking.
-- Clik OK
+- Click OK
 - From the Simulator menu, click Start
 - The test will run using your custom parameters.
+- If time permits, rerun with different parameters.
+Many cycles and large files can take a long time!

 ---